 Table~\ref{tab:change_categories} shows that the most frequent change categories are `\textbf{Add} \textsc{instruction(s)}' and `\textbf{Modify} \textsc{instruction(s)}'.
 For all examined \texttt{AGENTS.md} files, these categories occurred as the first or second change in the history of changes.
 Looking at commit messages related to changes, we found a few interesting cases.
 For example, for \texttt{AGENTS.md} in \texttt{rsyslog}, one of the commit messages states \enq{AI support: Agent shall no longer call stylecheck.sh}.
-The related change category is `\textbf{Remove} \textsc{instruction(s)}', which indicates that an agent should not perform a certain operation.
-A commit in \texttt{eclipse-rdf4j/rdf4j} fixed a flaky test and at the same time updated the \texttt{AGENTS.md} file to handle potentially flaky tests during test execution.
-Another bug fix for the same file fixed a null pointer exception, again adjusting to test execution instructions to prevent related issues.
-This co-changes of source code, tests, and AI configuration files are a promising direction for future work.
+The related change category is `\textbf{Remove} \textsc{instruction(s)}', because the change deleted an instruction.
+A commit in \texttt{eclipse-rdf4j/rdf4j} fixed a flaky test and updated the \texttt{AGENTS.md} file to handle flaky tests during test execution.
+Analyzing co-changes of AI context files and other artifacts is a promising direction for future work.

 In summary, the evolution of the \texttt{AGENTS.md} files in our sample varies, and we did not identify clear patterns in terms of when and how often changes occur.
-However, we did identify frequent change categories.
-Based on these categories, it appears that changes early on in the lifetime of AI configuration files are mostly about fine-tuning and adjusting instructions rather than major changes.
+However, we did identify common change categories.
+Based on these categories, it appears that changes are mostly made to fine-tune and adjust instructions.